 I have spoken with others and asked this question and have watched as they, like Amnesty International, also short-circuited and changed the parameters of the question from “person” to “people.”
 There is an important distinction here.
 The word person is a legal designation and may be applied to a human or a corporation.
 It might be people or some other legal entity.
 On the other hand, the word people is used interchangeably with human.
 So, people are always human, but person may not be.
 I responded to Amnesty International:

 Thank you for your timely response and clear answer.
 The confusion wasn’t between “people” and “human” but between “person” and “human.”
 For example, in the United States, when slavery was legal, no one denied that slaves were human.
-However, in the eyes of the law, they were not “persons.”2Enslaved blacks in a state would be counted as three-fifths of the number of white inhabitants of that state in order to determine how many congresspeople that state would have.
+However, in the eyes of the law, they were not “persons.”1Enslaved blacks in a state would be counted as three-fifths of the number of white inhabitants of that state in order to determine how many congresspeople that state would have.
 Therefore, even though they were human but not persons, they had no rights or protections under the law.
-They were simply property and could be cared for and protected or beaten, sold, dismembered, and even killed without legal reprisal, since they were not persons and had no rights.
+They were simply property and could be cared for and protected or beaten, sold, dismembered, and even killed without legal reprisal since they were not persons and had no rights.
 This classification was based on the arbitrary criteria of skin color.

 Currently, preborn humans are legally classified as non-persons based on the arbitrary criteria of geography.
 They are living inside the womb vs. outside the womb.
-Based on this arbitrary criteria, state legislatures and the U.S. Supreme Court do not extend “personhood” and the attendant legal rights and protections afforded “persons” until a geographical change occurs from inside the womb to outside the womb.
+Based on these arbitrary criteria, state legislatures and the U.S. Supreme Court do not extend “personhood” and the attendant legal rights and protections afforded “persons” until a geographical change occurs from inside the womb to outside the womb.
 Even though human, they are property and can be cared for and nurtured until they make the geographical change; or they can be dismembered, burned to death with saline, or even have their brains vacuumed out a few centimeters away from a full geographical change, since they are property and not persons even though human.
-As long as this arbitrary classification stands, I am not really sure on what basis someone could say that slavery was wrong or in the case of other nations, if they are abusing humans who have been legally classified as non-persons on what basis they could be charged with human rights violations?
+As long as this arbitrary classification stands, I am not really sure on what basis someone could say that slavery was wrong or, in the case of other nations, if they are abusing humans who have been legally classified as non-persons on what basis they could be charged with human rights violations?
 In the U.S., legally, persons have rights, humans do not.

 It has been nearly two years, and so far, they have not responded.
 At this point, I doubt they will.
 I think I can safely assume it is probable they have chosen to ignore the question at this point.
 Why?
 Well, if they affirm the law can use any arbitrary criterion which excludes certain humans from protection to determine a legal definition of person, then there is really no “human rights” basis on which to say slavery was wrong.
 After all, slavery was legal.
 The ruling elite of that day determined the slaves legally were not fully counted as persons in the census (which determined state representation) even though they were human.
-It is wrong to own slaves in the United States today, but that is only because the criteria for human rights is arbitrary and changeable, and, consequently, the current law has changed and eliminated skin color as a criterion for being a person or non-person.
+It is wrong to own slaves in the United States today, but that is only because the criteria for human rights are arbitrary and changeable, and, consequently, the current law has changed and eliminated skin color as a criterion for being a person or non-person.
 It isn’t because today’s blacks are any more human than were their ancestors, but simply because the ruling elite currently has declared it to be so.